 Authors note: I wish I knew who to credit for the wonderful picture I have used in this post.

-In his current role as Associate Director – Business & Solutions Consulting, Ashwin leads the team responsible for business consulting for Subex’s solution portfolio in Middle East, Africa and APAC.
-Ashwin joined Subex in 2006 as a part of the Implementation team for Revenue Assurance & Fraud Management.
-Over the years, he has worked with cross-geographical teams to drive value discovery and creation for telecom operators across Middle East, Africa and APAC.
+Product Line Manager, Revenue Assurance – Ashwin joined Subex in 2006 as a part of the Implementation team for Revenue Assurance & Fraud Management.
+Over the years he has worked with cross-geographical teams to drive value discovery and creation for telecom operators across Middle East, Africa and APAC as a delivery SME and a Business Solutions Consultanct.
 Beyond his work in Subex, he has been involved in some of the most seminal Revenue Assurance public domain centers (both in terms of his work on popular RA blogs as well as his co-authored work on Revenue Assurance for Telecom Operators).
-He regularly speaks at various industry events in the MEA/APAC region on areas pertaining to Business Optimization.
+He regularly speaks at various industry events on areas pertaining to Business Optimization.